 This is how it looks like:

-To define a lane summary, please please first click Settings, then in the Summaries section click Add a summary button and select any Number field you want to have a summary on.
+To define a lane summary, please first click Look & feel, then in the Summaries section click Add a summary button and select any Number field you want to have a summary on.

 You can display resource load hints under the timeline to help you to schedule the work.
 Here’s how this can look like:

-Start by clicking Settings, and then in the Resources section click the Show Resources checkbox.
+Start by clicking Look & feel, and then in the Resources section click the Show Resources checkbox.
 You will see the resource load swimlane appear under your timeline.
 It will show available resources that you defined using Resource management, and booked resources that you indicated in the Resource demand for your items.

 You can tune this additional swimlane to display just the information you need.
 Click the gear icon on the resource load swimlane header:

 Here you can set up which resources will be shown, what the columns will mean, and also define the “yellow” vs. “red” overload threshold.